radoslawwalat/ScrumLab/README.md

 # ScrumLab
 Reupload of project realised in a group of 4 people during coding bootcamp.
+February 2021.

 ### Sample Screenshots for this project: